peter88213/novelyst_templates/README.md

-# novelyst_templates
+# noveltree_templates

-A "Story Templates" manager plugin for [novelyst](https://peter88213.github.io/noveltree)
+A "Story Templates" manager plugin for [noveltree](https://peter88213.github.io/noveltree)

 Adds a **Story Templates** entry to the **Tools** menu to open a submenu for loading and saving the story structure.